jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 21
 What is the difference between instance methods and class methods?
 - Instance methods need to be called on a specific instance (a object) of a class.
 Class methods are called on the class itself and do not require any object to be instantiated.

+#### Updated details
+- Instance methods have access to both instance variables and class variables.
+- Class methods do not have access to data referenced by instance variables, but do have access to class variables.
+Class method are defined by using the keyword '`self.`' prepended to the method name within the class definition.

 ---